TLinnovations/BSCS_Program_Style-Manual/README.md

   <p>A visual component library for creating consistent Canvas online courses</p>
 </div>

-## Welcome to the BSCS Style Manual

-Welcome to the official style manual for the BS Computer Science Online Completion Program at CSU Channel Islands.
+## Welcome to the BS Computer Science Style Manual ✨

 This repository serves as the central hub for all UI components, code snippets, and visual assets needed to create consistent, accessible, and pedagogically sound Canvas courses.
 Designed specifically for instructional designers, course developers, and faculty, this library streamlines the course creation process by providing ready-to-use components that maintain visual consistency across the entire program.